 Taekkyon kicks are similar, yet different to those of Taekwondo, Hapkido, and other martial arts.
-Even though some kicks that originated in Taekkyon are also found in Taekwondo and Hapkido, they do not seem to be performed the same way as they are in Taekkyon.
+Even though some kicks that originated in Taekkyon were adopted by Taekwondo and Hapkido, they do not seem to be performed the same way as they are in Taekkyon.

 In some instances the stances are different, as are the mechanics of the kicks.
 Taekkyon kicks do not often look pretty nor appealing, however they are quite effective.